-It’s usually associated with headaches, fibromyalgia, diabetes, circulation problems, cancer, back pain, and arthritis.
+Twin Cities Pain Clinic mentions that chronic pain is usually associated with headaches, fibromyalgia, diabetes, back pain, and arthritis.
 In addition, it can affect your day-to-day life significantly, making you forgo physical activities.
 Thus, you could experience depression or feel isolated when you experience chronic pain.

 3. Acute Pain

 Acute pain builds up over a short period of time.
 It can manifest anytime due to certain factors, such as a medical procedure, illness, or injury.
 It’s usually sharp, but it can subside within days, weeks, or months post treatment.